Visit the Château de Grimaud

 Entrance and courtyard

-The entrance to the château, once protected by a drawbridge, opens onto an inner courtyard where the daily activities of the garrison and seigneurial court took place.
-Although this space is now open to the sky, you can still imagine the lively life that once reigned here.
+The entrance to the château, once protected by a drawbridge, opens onto an inner courtyard where the daily activities of the garrison and the seigneurial court took place.
+Although this area is now open to the sky, you can still imagine the bustling life that once reigned here.

 Some notable architectural features

 Notable features include arched windows, loopholes and the remains of fireplaces adorning the inner walls.
-These details not only add to the aesthetic beauty of the castle, but also provide an insight into medieval life.
+These details not only add to the aesthetic beauty of the castle, but also provide a glimpse into medieval life.

 Gardens and surroundings